Overview of Compiler Phases

 Commands:

-• flang-new -fc1 -emit-mlir src.f90 dumps the FIR to the files src.mlir
+• flang -fc1 -emit-mlir src.f90 dumps the FIR to the files src.mlir

 Transformation passes